PhreeMason/shelfcontrol/README.md

 Rationale:
 This approach prevents subtle off-by-one issues caused by implicit timezone shifts on date-only values while preserving correct instant-based ordering for true timestamps.

-## Bugs
-- Password is white text
-- when user logs in there is nothing at first